Outgoing Erasmus+ traineeship

 You can participate even if you are a UniGe graduate, but in this case you must have submitted your application before graduating and the mobility must be undertaken within 12 months after the graduation date.

 How long can you stay?

-Check the manifesto Erasmus: you may find the list of partner institutions in the Important documents section of this page.
+Check the Erasmus manifesto to find the list of partner institutions in the Important documents section of this page.

 Partner institutions (independent choice)

 You may participate in the Erasmus+ traineeship program also with a partner institution of your choice.
 You will have to: